John Carter (film): Casting

 Tom Cruise expressed interest in playing the role once production had begun; Collins did not read with him.
 "I think him and Andrew had some conversations, but I don't think he was ever actually in the mix so to speak", she recalled in 2022, noting that all the actors she read with were 20 years younger than him.
-Stanton said that as there was at that time the possibility of making two sequels, he kept that in mind. "[I]t would take a while to make these three movies." he recalled.
+Stanton said that as there was at that time the possibility of making two sequels, he kept that in mind. "[I]t would take a while to make these three movies", he recalled.
 "I'm like, How do I feel about how these people might age in the next five to seven years?"

 Willem Dafoe and Samantha Morton played their roles as Tharks wearing motion capture suits while walking on stilts.
-Cameras attached to their outfits focused on their faces captured their expressions, which were then used to create their characters' faces.
+Cameras attached to their outfits focused on their faces and captured their expressions, which were then used to create their characters' faces.
 "It's a game, it's a new way of performing", he recalled, noting how physically demanding it was.
 "Always as an actor you're looking for things to jump off from, to find new ways of thinking, new ways of looking, to be turned on in a different way.
 The stilts were part of that".

 Dafoe also had to do dialogue in Thark, developed for the film by Paul Frommer, who had developed the Na'vi language for Avatar.
 He had worked before with Stanton on Finding Nemo, where he had come to like him.
 Dafoe found it pleasantly surprising that, given Stanton's background in animation, he refused to rely on the effects.
 "He really felt like he had to have the movie, so when we started these scenes, there was no 'oh, the CGI will do that' or 'they'll do that in post," he said, which kept the film character-driven.